2012 Stanley M. Chesley Distinguished Visiting Professor Lecture featuring Angela P. Harris

 College of Law, Room 114

-One (1) hour of general CLE has been applied for in Ohio and Kentucky.
+One (1) hour of general CLE has been approved for Ohio and Kentucky.

 About the Lecture